kadikraman/react-native-v2/lessons/code-style.md

 Prettier has very few configuration options, because their mentality is to have as few variations as possible.
 I am definitely guilty of having a preference here.
 If you'd like your code to look exactly like mine in the example, add these prettier settings.

-Create another file in the root directory of your project and call it `.prettierrc`
+Create another file in the root directory of your project and call it `.prettierrc` (you'll already have this file as well if you used `react-native init`)

 Open the file and add the following: